tdewolff/canvas/README.md

 * Optimize/minify paths from and to SVG
 * Optimize paths by replacing Quad/Cube/Arc to line if they are linear (eg. p0=p1=p2 for cubic Bezier)
 * Optimize paths by removing the last Line if followed by Close
+* Avoid overlapping paths when stroking, we need to know the ending and starting angle of the previous and next command respectively
+* Store location of last `MoveToCmd` to optimize `direction()` and others?

 ## Canvas